SHPEUCF/apptutorial/_pages/assignments/Part2.md

 <Router>
   <Stack> // parent stack
     <Stack> // first inner stack
-      <Scene/> // I will make a scene (and end it)
+      <Scene /> // I will make a scene (and end it)
     </Stack>
     <Stack> // second inner stack
-      <Scene/> // another dramatic scene
+      <Scene /> // another dramatic scene
     </Stack>
   </Stack>
 </Router>
 ```

-For this exercise, follow the [documentation](https://github.com/aksonov/react-native-router-flux) and create a `Stack` with the key `"root"` inside of your Router component.
+For this exercise, follow the [documentation](https://github.com/aksonov/react-native-router-flux) and create a `Stack` with the prop key `"root"` inside of your Router component.
 Then, within this `Stack`, place all new screens (Events, Profile, More) as individual `Scene`s.

 <div markdown="1" class="notice--info">
-Wait, what the fork are scenes and stacks, again?
+Wait, what the fork are scenes and stacks again?

 * **Stack**: "A component to group Scenes together for its own stack based navigation" *from [Router flux](https://github.com/aksonov/react-native-router-flux/blob/master/docs/API.md#stack-stack)*.
 * **Scene**: "The basic routing component for this router" *from [Router flux](https://github.com/aksonov/react-native-router-flux/blob/master/docs/API.md#scene)*.